brianloveswords/bjb.dev/src/pages/log/20220217-crashing-with-astro.md

 The version I'm using is `0.22.20`.
 The stability of pre-1.0 versions ranges from "crashes every third time you run it" to "rock solid" because semver is a lie we all pretend to believe so we can maintain the illusion version numbers have any meaning beyond "number gets bigger".

 My heuristic for judging project stability and how much I should prepare for a broken experience does not include project version: it's almost entirely based on the quality of documentation.
-In this case, I found the docs to be pretty good, and even found this reassuring quote on the [Comparing Astro](https://docs.astro.build/en/comparing-astro-vs-other-tools/) page that's relevant (emphasis mine):
+The Astro docs are pretty good, and I even found this reassuring quote on the [Comparing Astro](https://docs.astro.build/en/comparing-astro-vs-other-tools/) page that's relevant (emphasis mine):

 > A few features are still missing from Astro, and several APIs are not yet finalized.
 However, the project is **considered stable from a bug perspective** and several production websites have already been built using Astro.
 This is an important point to consider when choosing Astro.